 There’s nothing quite like all of the mouth-watering dishes served on Thanksgiving.
-And what’s better than Thanksgiving leftovers?!
-Instead of simply heating up the same food you enjoyed during the festive day, why not try some new and delicious ways to use the leftovers?
+What’s better than Thanksgiving leftovers?!
+Instead of heating up the same food you enjoyed during the festive day, why not try some new ways to use the Thanksgiving leftovers?

-Here are some quick and easy ideas to turn those leftovers into unique meals.
+Here are some quick and easy ideas to turn those Thanksgiving leftovers into unique meals.
 You’ll never want to go back to just warming them up in the microwave.
-Leftover turkey, sweet potatoes and cranberry sauce — be prepared for amazement!
+Prepare yourself for amazement with leftover turkey, sweet potatoes and cranberry sauce!

 Only six ingredients — yes, that’s all you need to make this festive salad.
 It’s a delightful combination of leftover turkey, ham, dried cranberries, a hard-cooked egg, fresh basil leaves and light mayonnaise.
 Not only is it delicious, but it’s ready to set on your table in only 20 minutes!